gammaSpeck/serverless-sentiment-analyzer/README.md

 ## Future scope

-1. Write out Swagger.io API documentation using the OPEN API 3 Specification.
+1. Write out a [Swagger.io](https://swagger.io) API documentation using the OPEN API 3 Specification.
 2. Build out more features and expose more endpoints for the sentiment analyzer. (🤷‍♂️️)